 The person you are suing, the Defendant, and then you are given an opportunity to respond to the case by filing an answer.
 While doing so, you may also bring its own lawsuit (called a counterclaim).
 When a counterclaim is filed in a commercial litigation case, you then become the Defendant and then have to file your answer to the allegations.

 - After the respective answers and replies are filed with the court, the discovery process starts.
 In a commercial litigation case, each side has to disclose evidence witnesses they intend to use at trial.

 - The ultimate reason for discovery is that each side can see the strengths and weaknesses of the other party’s case and to examine documents and witnesses.

 Commercial Law Tips for Business Owners: As for any business, you should develop internal practices that focus on keeping documentation on each and every commercial transaction.
 This includes contracts, invoices, communication between the parties, and all other relevant documents.
-See information about commercial off the shelf items bought the government.
+See information about commercial off the shelf COTS Items bought the government.
 This can save substantial costs in litigation and can even increase the chances for a settlement.

 - If you are involved in interstate commercial business practices, always try to communicate electronically, follow up to telephone communications.

 - When you anticipate that there could be a problem, immediately send a message to the other side and describe the problem and what the expectation should be.